 Scenario: You are a Commercial Pilot.
 You are being interviewed by a department store chain to be one of the corporate pilots for the company.
 Your job description would be to perform Part 91 corporate owned and operated flights with company officials.
 You would routinely be required to safely fly both VFR and IFR and have excellent interpersonal skills (sometimes referred to as "soft" skills).
 The interview consists of three parts.
 The first part is a personnel interview that is conducted by the Humans Resources department of the company.
-Applicants who are successful in that interview are then scheduled for the second part of the interview process, which is a technical interview by the company's chief pilot.
+Applicants who are successful in that interview are then scheduled for the second part of the interview process, which is a technical interview on the systems of a multiengine airplane - conducted by the company's chief pilot.
 The third part of the interview is a flight test conducted by the company's chief pilot.
-You have just received word that the Human Resources department has approved your application to the second part of the interview!
+Congratulations!
+You have just received word that the Human Resources department has approved your application and cleared you to the second part of the interview!
 You must have done well in the HR interview to get this far.
 Now you must schedule the technical interview and the flight test.
-The technical interview will be a test over flight rules, flight planning, federal aviation regulations, weather and weather information, air traffic control procedures and airspace, and specifics about the complex airplane that the company would have you fly if hired.
+The technical interview will be a test over flight rules, flight planning, federal aviation regulations, weather and weather information, air traffic control procedures and airspace, multiengine/complex airplane operations, instrument flying, and commercial pilot knowledge.
 If you are successful in the technical interview you will move on to the company flight test.
-The flight test will consist of scenarios, decision making, and flight skills all to the Commercial Pilot level.
-Good luck - hopefully you will be offered the job!
+The flight test will consist of scenarios, decision making, and all flight skills to the Commercial Pilot level.
+Good luck hopefully you will be offered the job!

-The objective of this lesson is to perform all flight operations at the Commercial Pilot / Instrument Rating skill level while displaying excellent judgment and decision making abilities in a complex airplane.
+The objective of this lesson is to perform all flight operations at the Multiengine/ Commercial Pilot / Instrument Rating skill level while displaying excellent judgment and decision making abilities in a multiengine complex airplane.
 The PT will be evaluated by either 1) a senior flight instructor, or 2) the chief flight instructor (if applicable), or 3) an assistant chief instructor (if applicable), or 4) a designated check instructor (if applicable).
-The lesson will be successful and the objectives of the lesson accomplished when all ground knowledge and flight operations are completed at the Commercial Pilot / Instrument Rating skill level.
-Standard Pre-Flight Briefing Procedure
+The lesson will be successful and the objectives of the lesson accomplished when all ground knowledge and flight operations are completed at the Multiengine / Commercial Pilot / Instrument Rating skill level.

-All flight operations evaluated on this lesson must meet the minimum criteria for that operation as described in the most current edition of the Commercial Pilot Practical Test Standard and the Instrument Rating - Airplane Practical Test Standard.
-The PT is recommended to take the Commercial Pilot Practical Test following the successful completion of this lesson.
+All flight operations evaluated on this lesson must meet the minimum criteria for that operation as described in the most current edition of the Multiengine / Commercial Pilot Practical Test Standard with the Instrument Rating - Airplane Practical Test Standard.
+The PT is recommended to take the Multiengine / Commercial Pilot Practical Test following the successful completion of this lesson.